History & Preservation

 The Chapel of the Virgin Annunciate, also known as the Lando Chapel, is located in the church of San Sebastiano, to the left of the presbytery and just a few feet away from Paolo Veronese’s tomb.
 Marco Lando, the grandson of Girolamo Lando, the Patriarch of Constantinople, acquired the chapel on March 1st, 1531.
 The chapel was transferred as a dowry to Marco’s daughter, Bianca, when she married Daniele Vitturi in 1542 and remained on the property of the Vitturi family until the relatives of doge Carlo Ruzzini took it over.
 The chapel was once known for its colorful majolica tile floor dating to 1510 and installed on the chapel floor by the Lando family between 1531 and 1542.

 Other artworks now in the chapel date to the 17th and 18th centuries, including the altarpiece of the Annunciation by an anonymous painter, and canvases by Matteo Ingoli (c.
 1586–1631): the Flight Into Egypt and the Birth of the Virgin.
-The altar front shows a beautiful bas-relief of the Annunciation in colored marbles attributed to Father Vittorio Bosello.
+The altar front shows a beautiful bas-relief of the Annunciation in colored marbles.

 Learn More about the paintings in the Lando Chapel

-The Virgin Annunciate (Lando) Chapel in the church of San Sebastiano, before conservation.
+The Virgin Annunciate (Lando) Chapel in the church of San Sebastiano, before conservation (left), during desalinization (middle), and after conservation (right).

 Conservation

-Following the transformational conservation treatment of the six side chapels in the nave of the church of San Sebastiano, Save Venice’s campaign for the church is now continuing in 2021 with the two front chapels that flank the presbytery–the Virgin Annunciate (Lando) Chapel and Saint Jerome Chapel.
+Following the transformative conservation treatment of the six side chapels in the nave of the Church of San Sebastiano, Save Venice’s campaign for the church continued into 2021, focusing on the two front chapels flanking the presbytery: the Virgin Annunciate (Lando) Chapel and Saint Jerome Chapel.

 Lando (Annunciation) Chapel Altarfront San Sebastiano